ropensci-archive/scrubr/README.md

 __Clean Biological Occurrence Records__

-Clean using the following use cases:
+Clean using the following use cases (checkmarks indicate fxns exist - not necessarily complete):

 - [x] Impossible lat/long values: e.g., latitude 75
 - [x] Incomplete cases: one or the other of lat/long missing
 - [x] Unlikely lat/long values: e.g., points at 0,0
 - [x] Deduplication: try to identify duplicates, esp. when pulling data from multiple sources, e.g., can try to use occurrence IDs, if provided
 - [x] Date based cleaning
+* [x] Outside political boundary: User input to check for points in the wrong country, or points outside of a known country
-- Taxonomic name based cleaning: via `taxize`
+* [x] (one so far) Taxonomic name based cleaning: via `taxize`
 * Political centroids: unlikely that occurrences fall exactly on these points, more likely a default position
 * Herbaria/Museums: many specimens may have location of the collection they are housed in
 * Habitat type filtering: e.g., fish should not be on land; marine fish should not be in fresh water
 * Check for contextually wrong values: That is, if 99 out of 100 lat/long coordinates are within the continental US, but 1 is in China, then perhaps something is wrong with that one point
-* Outside political boundary: User input to check for points in the wrong country, or points outside of a known country
 * ...

 A note about examples: We think that using a piping workflow with `%>%` makes code easier to